KNOW YOUR RIOTS

 Like most people with half an ear for what's going on, the

-Infa-Riot permeated my consciousness a good
+name Infa-Riot permeated my consciousness a good

 while ago.
 I never got round to seeing them live, though,